dmachinewhisperer/wireless_localization2/device/websocket_client(ESP32)/README.md

-# Websocket server
+# Websocket Client
-The example starts a websocket server on a local network.
-You need a websocket client to interact with the server.
-The `websocket_client` in the root directory can be used for this interaction.
+The application starts and maintains a websocket client on a local network.
+You need a websocket server to use with the client.

 ## How to Use